ryankosgit/Movement/README.md

 - The three exercise tracks are jumping jacks, squats, and push-ups.
 You can either use Free Mode, which automatically detects 1 of the 3 exercises integrated in our app, or you can build a routine and follow it using the Guided Workout tools.

 # Data & Model Training
 - We created our own data by recording ourselves performing 20 reps of each exercise.
-Our application tracks iPhone and Airpods' acceleration and rotation, and we experimented using different exercise form and having our phone in different pockets for diversification.
+Our application tracks iPhone and Airpods' acceleration and rotation, and we experimented using various exercise form and having our phone in both the right/left pockets, and wore different pants for sample diversification.
 - Scikit-learn was used to train the model for recognizing user movements, and acheived a 98% accuracy rate.
-A rep is counted when the phone's angular velocity reach the minimum and maximum thresholds we designed observing our recorded data.
+After a warm up, each rep is counted when the phone's angular velocity reach the minimum and maximum thresholds we designed observing our recorded data.

 # File and Info
 The ```/raw``` folder in ```/data``` contains our real life exercise movements that we used to train the data.